 Visiting Nerima Japanese Gardens

 The gardens are open 6 days a week.
-On the weekend and public holidays they are open from 9 am until 5.45 pm (4.30 pm in winter).
-During the week from Tuesday until Friday they are open 9 am until 3.45 pm.
+On the weekend and public holidays, they are open from 9 am until 5.45 pm (4.30 pm in winter).
+During the week from Tuesday until Friday, they are open from 9 am until 3.45 pm.
 The gardens are closed on Mondays.

 Ipswich is situated between the Gold Coast and Brisbane, and to the west of Logan.
 It takes around 45 to drive from Brisbane city and 75 minutes from Surfers Paradise.
 The Nerima Japanese gardens are situated in Ipswich at the southern end of Queens Park opposite Limestone Park.
 The easiest access and parking is from Griffith Road.